estiwidder/bold360-mobile-docs-android/docs/advanced-topics/file-upload.md

     ```

-## 2. Choose an upload provider
+## 2. Choose the file upload provider

 - ### Use SDK's provided uploader

-  - Create a `FileUploadInfo` object, for every content you need to upload.
+  - Create a `FileUploadInfo` object, for each content to be uploaded.

     ```kotlin
-    //... user selected the file to upload val uploadInfo = FileUploadInfo().apply{
+    //... user selected the file to be uploaded val uploadInfo = FileUploadInfo().apply{
         type = ... // as defined in @FileType
         name = ... // can differ from the actual file name filePath = ... // actual selected file path
-        content = file.readBytes()... // if was not provided on the constructor }
+        content = file.readBytes()... // if it was not provided on the constructor }
     ```

-  - Activate the upload:
+## 3. Activate the file upload mechanism

+      When using the SDK's provided uploader

+        ```kotlin
+        BoldLiveUploader().upload(uploadInfo, AccountDetails(...)) { uploadResults ->
+            //.... got UploadResults and do whatever
+            uploadsResults.error?.run{
+                Log.e(TAG, "Got an error on ${uploadResults.data.name}
+                                    file upload: ${uploadsResults.error}")
+                ...
+            }
+        }

-    1. When using the ChatController
+    When using the ChatController

         ```kotlin
         chatController.uploadFile(uploadInfo) { uploadResults ->